-“I have just heard five pistol shots down the street… The pistol did its work well…two of my friends were shot.
+“I have just heard five pistol shots down the street… The pistol did its work well… two of my friends were shot.
 Both died within three minutes.”

-Word of the discovery spread like wildfire and lured California gold miners in a reverse migration back over the Sierra Nevada Mountain Range and within no time, a ramshackle town of tents and shacks was born.
+Word of the discovery spread like wildfire and lured California gold miners in a reverse migration back over the Sierra Nevada Mountain Range.
+Within no time, a ramshackle town of tents and shacks was born.
 When a miner named James Finney, who was more often called “Old Virginny” from his birthplace, dropped a bottle of whiskey on the ground, he christened the newly founded tent-and-dugout town “Old Virginny Town” in honor of himself.
 It was later changed to Virginia City.
 By 1862, the population had soared to some 4,000 and would continue to increase over the next decade and a half.

-All the new wealth caught the eye of President Abraham Lincoln who needed gold and silver to pay Civil War expenses and on March 2, 1861, Nevada became a territory.
-Statehood came just three years later on October 31, 1864, even though it did not contain enough people to constitutionally authorize statehood.
+All the new wealth caught the eye of President Abraham Lincoln, who needed gold and silver to pay Civil War expenses, and on March 2, 1861, Nevada became a territory.
+Statehood came just three years later, on October 31, 1864, even though it did not contain enough people to constitutionally authorize statehood.

 Engineers made amazing breakthroughs to facilitate the silver removal.
 New honey-combed, square-set timbers became the industry standard to shore up mine shafts.